Published December 9, 2025 · Last Updated: December 9, 2025

 Before lighting, run a soapy water leak test on gas hoses, clear grease traps, and open top and bottom vents on charcoal units.
 Our grill safety refresher expands on electrical cord inspections for balcony-approved electric grills and includes printable reminders for holiday gatherings.
 For more context, read our outdoor dining checklist and severe weather prep guide.

-Quick Answer: Watch for price drops around Memorial Day, Prime Day, and end-of-season clearances.
+Quick Answer: Watch for price drops around Memorial Day, Prime Day, and end-of-season clearances in 2026.

 Retailers discount grills heavily during late May and mid-July, then again in September when patio inventory turns over.
-Track pricing with Amazon’s deal alerts and our weekly updates inside the patio furniture guide so you never overpay.
+Track pricing with Amazon's deal alerts and our weekly updates inside the patio furniture guide so you never overpay.
+For year-round outdoor enjoyment, explore our outdoor entertainment guides to create the perfect backyard setup.
 For more context, read our outdoor dining checklist and severe weather prep guide.

 How often should I deep clean my grill for top performance?